Professor Layton and the Diabolical Box: Plot

 At the castle, the surprisingly young Anton initially welcomes them as his guests, but when they start to ask about the Elysian Box, he becomes suspicious and at one point ties the pair up, though they are able to escape.
 During the escape, the pair find a large hole in the basement of the castle, along with some strange machinery.
 Layton discovers the mine, which is connected to the castle basement, but finds the effects of the nausea worsen as they get closer to it.
 In spite of this, the two return to Anton and find Katia along the way.
 Upon mistaking her for Sophia, Anton challenges Layton to a fencing duel.
 Anton eventually tires from the duel: this leads Katia to break it up, revealing Anton to be her grandfather in the process.
 She also tells everyone that her grandmother left Folsense to protect her and Anton's unborn child (who would grow up to be Katia's mother) and that Sophia and this child had died some time ago.
 Unfortunately, Anton lashes out with his saber in rage and disbelief, cutting a chain holding the chandelier in place and causing the castle to collapse.
 Everyone makes it out in time before the building falls into the mine, caving in the exposed mine shaft in the basement.
 Layton explains that when the mine was discovered fifty years ago, it released a hallucinatory gas that affected everyone in Folsense; as the gas disperses, Anton is revealed to be an old man, and Folsense an abandoned, desolate town.
 Layton suspects a quantity of the gas was in the Elysian Box, causing those that believed in the myth to actually succumb to death.

 Anton is suddenly reminded of his fiancée, Sophia, and that he has commissioned the box to hold a message to be sent to Sophia in Dropstone after her departure, but it had been stolen so many times he had lost hope Sophia received it.
 Luke opens the special compartment and reveals that Sophia had gotten the box and left her own note to Anton, stating her love for him and Katia's relationship to her.
 Anton welcomes Katia with open arms, wanting to love her as much as he had Sophia, stating that he has to get to know Katia before he can join Sophia in death.
 The group returns to Dropstone, where Flora is located.
 As Layton and his friends return to London, they learn that Dr. Schrader had only fallen into a temporary coma from his exposure to the gas from the box, and has now fully recovered.

-After the credits, the game ends showing "to be continued" along with a picture of Layton and Luke standing in front of a time machine which continues on to the next adventure Professor Layton and the Unwound Future.
+After the credits, the game ends showing "to be continued" along with a picture of Layton and Luke standing in front of a time machine, alluding to the premise of Professor Layton and the Unwound Future.